ajaybirbal/photogram-backend/README.md

 Routes for handling posts in the app.

 ### `/post/:id`
-GET - Shows the individual post
+GET - Shows the individual post.
+Also returns if a particular post is liked by the user.
+Requires following body content to be passed in JSON format: - `{
+    user_id: 'User Id of the person viewing profile' }`

 ### `/post/create`
 POST - Creates a new post